tofetpuzo/MERN/project 3/project3.md

 `:~ $ npm install mongoose`

-The mongoose allows working with node.js.

-The next step is to create a directory called models, and create a file called todo.js.
+The mongoose makes working with node.js easier.
+Now the interesting part is to is to create a directory called models, and create a file called todo.js.
 I used this line of code to execute these aforementioned steps.

 `:~ $ mkdir models && cd models && touch todo.js`